Cognigy/Documentation/docs/en/docs/insights/dashboard-overview.md

 Result: `3`

-## Ring chart
+## Ring charts
-Indicates the total number of conversations displayed in a pie chart based on the channels used

 ### Sessions by Channel

-The chart indicates the total number of conversations displayed in a pie chart based on the channels used.
-The figure below displays the conversations of four channels.
+Indicates the total number of conversations displayed in a pie chart based on the channels used.

 Source table: